 Architect Guy Luscombe recently returned from a study trip in Europe focusing on living arrangements for older people.
 His comprehensive report featuring case studies from Portugal, Spain, Switzerland, Germany, Denmark and Netherlands, reveals eight key design features important to older people.
+Windows was top of the list.
 He says, “The traditional ‘nursing home’ and ‘retirement village’ are not only outdated, they can actually foster separation and ‘otherness’, isolating people from their family, friends and interests.
 The aim of this project is to explore how architects can design better environments for older people that improve their enjoyment of life.
 It starts with rethinking some of our design language.”
 Many in the universal design movement would agree with this.